-Electrically driven scooters (such as the one pictured above) are a perfect mode of transport for people who do not want the expense of operating a gas driven vehicle or motorcycle.
+Electrically driven scooters are a perfect mode of transport for people who do not want the expense of operating a gas-driven vehicle or motorcycle.

 The Electric Bicycle Scooter Moped is street legal with 2 wheel disc or front disc rear drum braking system, headlight(s), taillight(s), brake light, blinkers, and electric horn for safety and visibility.

 The electric bicycle will travel for around 20 to 25 miles on a single charge and travels at speeds up to around 20 miles per hour.
 A smallish waterproof luggage box usually comes as a standard accessory, larger luggage trunks can be purchased separately.